firefox-devtools/devtools-core/packages/devtools-launchpad/README.md

-# Local Toolbox
+# Launchpad

 <img width="1271" alt="debugger-screenshot" src="https://cloud.githubusercontent.com/assets/2134/19079518/bdb69580-8a08-11e6-909c-bc74e49bc395.png">

-The local toolbox makes it easy to build a developer tool for Firefox, Chrome, and Node.
+The Launchpad makes it easy to build a developer tool for Firefox, Chrome, and Node.

 [Debugger.html](../../README.md) and [Console.html](https://github.com/jasonlaster/console.html) are a good examples of tools built on top of the toolbox.